 Building an allele dependent regulatory network

-We decided to integrate the expression data for genes and TARs from the RNA-Seq experiment with the TF binding data from the (cFos, cMyc, JunD, Max, NfkB, Pol II and III) ChIP-Seq experiments into a regulatory network.
+We decided to integrate the expression data for genes and TARs from the RNA-Seq experiment with the TF binding data from the (cFos, cMyc, JunD, Max, NfkB, CTCF, Pol II and III) ChIP-Seq experiments into a regulatory network.
 In order to construct a regulatory network determine the edge between a TF and a gene by assigning an ASB event to a target ASE gene if it lies within 2.5 Kb upstream of the annotated transcription start site (TSS) and the transcription termination site (TTS).
 For ASE novel TARs we do not know which strand is being expressed, thus we associate ASB binding events that occur within 2.5Kb of either end of the novel TAR.
 If it is allele-specific it could be further classified into: paternal, maternal, unphased.
 The “unphased” category represents the case where the experiments show allele specificity but it cannot be phased.
 After constructing the edges between the TFs and gene/novel TARs in the network we overlaid the gene/novel TAR allele-specific expression information onto the nodes.
 Each gene/novel TAR was categorized into three categories: paternal, maternal, or unphased allele-specific expression.
 After constructing the network we performed a network motif analysis on it, the results of which are shown in Table 6.
 We analyzed the occurrences of mutiple-input motifs (MIMs) where two TFs regulate the same gene/novel TAR and single-input motifs (SIMs) where a single TF regulates two different gene/novel TARs, taking into account the allele specificity of the regulation and the expression of the targets.
 Counting of occurrences of MIMs and SIMs were performed using Cytoscape (Cline et al. 2007).

 Figure Legends